alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

       return FALSE;
     }

 Recall that in unit testing, **we are only testing single units of code**.
-In this case, the unit if code we are testing is manageTypedData(), above.
+In this case, the unit of code we are testing is manageTypedData(), above.

 In order to test `manageTypedData() **and nothing else**, conceptually, **we need to assume that getTypedData() and manageValidTypedData() are doing their jobs, we will not call them, but replace them with stub methods within a mock object.**